gabemiller/web-development-bootstrap/README.md

 # Web development bootstrap

-This a skeleton, boilerplate, bootstrap or call you what you want project.
+This is a skeleton, boilerplate, bootstrap or call you what you want project.
 It is created for adding boost for web development and giving you fresh, quick start.

 ## How to use